3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 - Install the `AES System Sensor Mount` onto the rear left corner of your printer's 20x20 extrusion, with about 10-15mm clearance from your B motor when the nozzle is on the bed.
 USE THREADLOCK!
 - Now add the Probe to your sensor mount, set the tip of the probe so its 1mm from the housing of the B motor.
 USE THREADLOCK!
-- Install your choice of power relay or tranistor control.
+- Install your choice of power relay or transistor control.
 - Connect the wires to your board & define the correct pin.
 - My probe's wiring was as follows.
 Yours may differ.
 Brown=+, Blue=-, Black=Signal, White=Temp.
-- We dont need temp & its not good for accurate readings anyway so cut that back & insulate.
+- We don't need temp & it's not good for accurate readings anyway so cut that back & insulate.

 # CONFIGURING THE SYSTEM

-Be sure you have set you Klipper instance to be able to use your Host's GPIO pins via a Linux Process secondary MCU.
+Be sure you have set your Klipper instance to be able to use your Host's GPIO pins via a Linux Process secondary MCU.
 To do this follow this link. https://www.klipper3d.org/RPi_microcontroller.html?h=gpio#install-the-rc-script

 Now you need to edit the `Klicky-Macros.cfg` file.
-Dont worry it's super simple edits.
+Don't worry it's super simple edits.
 This file is located in your printer's `config` folder inside the `Klicky` folder.
 Open the file & CTRL+F & search:
 ```
 [gcode_macro _Home_Z_]